OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

    This text will be displayed in the product’s detailed view, together with the link to the external URL, at the end of the description.

 :guilabel:`Wholesale Price (€)` ... :guilabel:`RRP` ...
-   The product’s wholesale won’t be displayed in the shop but can be useful for future analyses.
+   The product’s wholesale price won’t be displayed in the shop but can be useful for future analyses.

    The RRP (Recommended Retail Price) allows you to offer products at a lower price than the manufacturer recommends.